 Sexual assault and battery is a sweeping problem that impacts millions of people nationwide.
-Yet, despite how prevalent these experiences are, many people still feel immense pressure to stay silent, make excuses for the incident, and sit with the effects of their trauma.
+Yet, despite how prevalent these experiences are, many people still feel immense pressure to stay silent, attempt to justify the bad behavior, and internally cope with the effects of their trauma.

 When someone is touched without their consent, or forced to engage in sexual acts against their will, this can result in a number of feelings, including confusion, shame, and fear.

 After an experience of sexual assault, it can be difficult to know how to feel and what to do.
 You may be unsure of how to name the violence perpetrated against you.
 You are not alone.

 Do I Have Rights As A Victim Of Sexual Assault?

 The short answer is: yes.
 When it comes to incidents of sexual assault and battery, the law is on your side—and the experienced sexual assault and battery attorneys of Florin|Roebig can help.